-Tubes Language Hall holding company has also given corporate guarantee for term loan and other credit facilities taken by the Company from banks. (see note 14 and 17 for credit facilities of the Company from banks) (see note 14 and 17 for credit facilities of the Company are also secured by personal guarantee of directors of the Company, Mr. Sanjay Gupta and Mr. Vinay Gupta use note 14 and 17).
-(1) from ba
+APL Apollo Tubes Limited, the holding Company has also given corporate guarantee for term loan and other credit facilities taken by the Company from banks. (see note 14 and 17 for credit facilities from bank outstanding as at March 31, 2021 Rupees Nii (March 31, 2020 Rupees 67.28 crore).

+The term loan and other credit facilities of the Company are also secured by personal guarantee of directors of the Company, Mr. Sanjay Gupta and Mr. Vinay Gupta (see note 14 and 17). (i)

-Amount of expense of gretuity and compensated absences is taken on actuarial basis.
-Figures in bracket relates to previous year ended March 31, 2020.
+Amount of expense of gratuity and compensated absences is taken on actuarial basis.

+(iii) (iv) Figures in bracket relates to previous year ended March 31, 2020.